learnbyexample/cli-computing/cli_computing.md

 The biggest pain points were not knowing about handy options (for example, `grep --color` to highlight matching portions, `find -exec` to apply commands on filtered files, etc) and tools (for example, `xargs` to workaround limitations of too many command line arguments).
 And then there were tools like `sed` and `awk` with intimidating syntax.
 I'm at a loss to reason out why I didn't utilize shell scripts much.
 I stuck to Perl and Vim instead of learning such handy tools.
 I also did not know about forums like [stackoverflow](https://stackoverflow.com/) and [unix.stackexchange](https://unix.stackexchange.com/) until after I left my job in 2014.

 I started collating what I knew about Linux command line tools when I got chances to conduct scripting course workshops for college students.
 From 2016 to 2018, I started maintaining my tutorials on Linux command line, Vim and scripting languages as GitHub repos.
 As you might guess, I then started polishing these materials and [published them as ebooks](https://learnbyexample.github.io/books/).
-This is an ongoing process, with **Computing from the Command Line** being the thirteenth ebook.
+This is an ongoing process, with **Linux Command Line Computing** being the thirteenth ebook.

 This book aims to teach Linux command line tools and Shell Scripting for beginner to intermediate level users.
 Plenty of examples are provided to make it easier to understand a particular tool and its various features.
 External links are provided for further reading.
 Important notes and warnings are formatted to stand out from normal text.

 Writing a book always has a few pleasant surprises for me.
 This time I learned handy options like `mkdir -m` and `chmod =`, got better understanding of many shell features and so on.
-I'm also planning to learn and present more command line tools for the next version of this book.

 This chapter will give a brief introduction to Linux.
 You'll also see suggestions and instructions for setting up a command line environment to follow along the contents presented in this book.